Red Hen Publications

 Or maybe some days afterward.

-I’m inclined to doubt that the Prophecy demons really would have burped one up in order to entrap Albus until the child it foretells actually existed.
+I’m inclined to doubt that the Prophecy demons would have burped one up in order to entrap Albus (and it was to entrap Albus, nothing whatsoever to do with Tom) until the child it foretells actually existed.
 However embryonically.

 That would also probably be the time that the Prophecy demons might be most active and ready to do mischief.
 Particularly considering what time of year we are talking about.
 In most folklore, certainly in British folklore, the barriers between the seen and unseen worlds are said to be at their thinest around Halloween.